sumit01234584/Email-classification-using-Neural-Network/checkpoints/ReadMe.md

-### This is a folder where all checkpoints for all models are saved.
+### This is a folder where all checkpoints for all models are saved for every epoch during training.